PacketAnglers/atd-avd-l2ls-campus/README.md

 username arista ssh-key ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDw05IMB87NmRYiVQZi5kr6Lqm4fyVMkWpRj3eh7iSiEMckeTuF9DLQtIHLOvGWt7R+3WJmsfTJwkm/yDql0tOUda9f5RPr0/CY97xwWipGbqtRW0Tqp8EhkWkpGJL+DUcrczAChovomWFj2PUpq+sjNAVzQEYtkN9ZIF58WwkYYW4AeApIq/AyS0N5ET5t4g9hUYwOcRDlJdykWDfdzdKZV3e4hKi+HejHFS3qnKDKeHavLfOxlSG/PQrL7guAqnH4NOdm9TjJ9l9R0K8MBE3iPLTcMQm5Ek+pDfRiCjhcTyd5XWkR3Rl/tFqiB+Qis/WA31sJTXqgVKodn+vVekUh arista@cleveland-atd-avd-1-30e03f6d
 ```

-Now update sha512_password and ssh_key with these values. _Remember to keep the double quotes and DO NOT REMOVE `ssh-rsa` from the ssh_key variable._
+Update the sha512_password and ssh_key with the above values values. _Remember to keep the double quotes and DO NOT REMOVE `ssh-rsa` from the ssh_key._

 - line 49 - `sha512_password:`
 - line 50 - `ssh_key:`

-You file should look similar to below.
-DO NOT USE these values, but rather the ones from your show command output, as they are unique to your switches.
+Your file should look similar to below.  **DO NOT USE** these values, but rather the ones from your show command output, as they are unique to your switches.

 ``` yaml
 # local users